lgfoster/cs-383-Pong/README.md

 ## **How to Play:**

-* This game supports two players and both pattles can be controlled via:
+* This game supports two players and both paddles can be controlled via:
    * Left Paddle: "w" and "s" keys to move paddle up and down on left of screen
    * Right Paddle: "up" and "down" keys to move paddle up and down on right of screen
 * Serve the ball by pressing "space"